• Skip to primary navigation

 mysore bonda

-I'm a huge fan of South Indian cuisine.
-Especially all breakfast items and snacks.
-These are all sorted items that will please our taste buds.
-Again I don't cook all these items on an everyday basis.
-So these bring variety to our menu card.
+I'm a huge fan of South Indian cuisine, especially breakfast items and snacks.
+These are the sort of food items that will please our taste buds.
+Again, I don't cook all these items on an everyday basis, so they bring variety to our menu card.

-I make South Indian items on weekends especially as these items need little preparation.
-So I do all preparation on weekends and keep the paste for 2 - 4 days.
-So on weekdays, you don't need extra time for preparation.
+I make South Indian items on weekends, especially as these items need little preparation.
+So I prepare on weekends and keep the batter for 1 - 2 days.
+You can also plan the weekday breakfast menu accordingly.

-Normally there are several chutneys to accompany such dishes like peanut chutney, kara chutney, etc. But you can try these snacks with regular cilantro dip also.
+Normally, several chutneys accompany such dishes, likeย peanut chutney andย kara chutney.
+But you can also try these snacks with regularย cilantro dip.

 Popular Indian Breakfast Recipes